 - You must be an upper division undergraduate student at the University of Minnesota in one of the majors the Co-op Program serves.

 - You must work for at least two semesters (a third semester is optional).

 - You must work full-time during those two or three semesters.

 - You cannot work only summer semesters.
 At least one semester must be a fall or spring semester.

 - The position must be related to your major.

 - You must be paid a competitive wage.

-- The Co-op fee must be paid by your employer ($650/working semester).
-This fee is not the same as the tuition fee for enrolling in the Co-op courses.
+- The Co-op fee must be paid by your employer ($800 per working semester).
+This fee is not the same as the tuition fee paid by students for enrolling in the Co-op courses.

 - Not all employers are willing to pay this fee.
 Please contact the Co-op Program before you accept a position to see if there is an agreement already on file, or if your potential employer has refused to participate in the Co-op Program.